jamougha/onsstat/README.md

 Code Structure
 ==============

-webapp.py
+* webapp.py
-This is the central flask application.
+--* This is the central flask application.
 It serves static pages, data for plotting in a REST manner, and serves the websocket links for live-search.

-namematch.py
+* namematch.py
-Implements a suffix tree for live-search of CDID names.
+--* Implements a suffix tree for live-search of CDID names.
 Also initializes the suffix tree from the database and presents an object-oriented interface for searching the tree, including ordering of results.

-datacache.py
+* datacache.py
-Object-oriented cache for data (perhaps you guessed that one) needed by live search for each CDID.
+--* Object-oriented cache for data (perhaps you guessed that one) needed by live search for each CDID.

-static/datasets.js
+* static/datasets.js
-Implements the clientside interface for querying the backend and logic to render and plot the resulting data.
+--* Implements the clientside interface for querying the backend and logic to render and plot the resulting data.

-mydb.py
+* mydb.py
-Handles some common database interaction.
+--* Handles some common database interaction.

-csv data parsing.ipynb
+*csv data parsing.ipynb
-An ipython notebook for parsing the raw datasets and updating the database.
+--* An ipython notebook for parsing the raw datasets and updating the database.

-ons-retrieval.py
+* ons-retrieval.py
-Scrapes the ONS website for
+--* Retrieves the datasets from the ONS website.